 Lastly, you need to consider whether or not a battery will be able to handle the constant vibrations and shocks of your rig and the road.
 A well-constructed product with good shock resistance will keep on performing without a hitch when the road gets bumpy.

-When shopping for an RV battery, look for one with a sealed design.
-It’s also a good idea to pick one you can mount without spills or leaks in any position.
+When shopping for RV batteries, look for models with a sealed design.
+It’s also a good idea to pick one you can mount in any position without spills or leaks.
 However, the most important thing is that its housing is sturdy and secure.

 The Best Deep Cycle Battery Reviews

 There are a lot of great recreational vehicle batteries out there, but the Odyssey PC680 stands out from the pack in nearly every spec, making it our top pick.

 It delivers on performance with up to 170 cold cranking amperes and a large amount of voltage, yet does so in a stable manner, allowing it to last up to 70 percent longer than other standard options.
 This is great for RV owners because no one wants to run out of battery power six hours deep into the sticks.

 It also features a sturdy yet flexible body for great shock and vibration resistance as well as a no-spill design to prevent leaks.
 Plus, it has a quick recharge time too.
 It can be fully recharged in only four to five hours.

 On the downside, the Odyssey PC680 lacks universal sizing, which may result in some sizing issues for some RVs.
 So if you like the sound of this option, you’ll need to do some measuring and see if it will fit first.